People often think it’s just a new buzzword for recycling.

 Maybe you can recover your own end-of-life products, components and materials.
 Recoverable resources include energy, chemicals and water, as well as the materials you use to make the product.
 In addition to reducing costs by recovering your own inputs, you could develop new by-products and thus increase your revenue by selling into new markets.

-British Sugar is a great example, creating a wide range of by-products from its production process: It recycles waste heat and CO2 from manufacture to grow crops in nearby hothouses too.
+British Sugar is a great example, creating a wide range of by-products from its production process.
+Importantly, it recycles waste heat and carbon dioxide from manufacture to grow crops in nearby hothouses too.

 Resource efficiency approaches are useful too, helping us focus on using less of everything and thus saving money too.

 Finally, we want to keep products and materials flowing around the system, ideally without losing ‘value’ (and usefulness) for the next cycle.
 High quality, durable products will have resale value for another ‘use cycle’: perhaps by the user (eg on eBay), by a specialist reseller, or by the manufacturer.
 In Japan, Patagonia’s clothing may resell at a much higher price than the ‘new’ version!

 For example, IKEA noticed that many of its products were for sale on eBay.
 At first, this was a concern, then IKEA realised this didn’t undermine its core business.
 Instead, it helped the original consumer feel confident they could resell the product in the future, and thus reinforced the brand value.
 IKEA decided to support this by providing easy access to commonly used fixings and fasteners, making replacement easy if those small parts are lost during disassembly.

 Recovering your products gives you easy access to your own components and materials – and designing for easy disassembly makes it efficient for you to reuse, refurbish or replace them to give another life to the product or the material.